kinow/nzcovidtracer-app/README.md

 To create a env file, run `cp .env.example .env`

 ### Generating an encryption key for Realm Db (Optional)
-Generate 64 [random bytes](https://www.random.org/cgi-bin/randbyte?nbytes=64&format=h), copy the bytes in hexadeicmal format Go to [Binary to Base64](https://cryptii.com/pipes/binary-to-base64), choose Hexadecimal format and convert it to text Go to `.env` file, configure `DbEncryptionKey` with the key
+Generate 64 [random bytes](https://www.random.org/cgi-bin/randbyte?nbytes=64&format=h), copy the bytes in hexadecimal format Go to [Binary to Base64](https://cryptii.com/pipes/binary-to-base64), choose Hexadecimal format and convert it to text Go to `.env` file, configure `DbEncryptionKey` with the key